CVG-Ready · No Sterilisation · 80% Air Porosity · 100% Organic

 | Best For | CVG, casing layer, all species | Oyster mushrooms | Shiitake, lion's mane | Casing layer only |

-Our coco coir's neutral pH and clean organic profile makes it the universal substrate base across all major gourmet and medicinal mushroom varieties grown in Canada and the USA.
+Our coco coir's neutral pH and clean organic profile makes it the universal substrate base across all major gourmet and medicinal mushroom varieties grown in Canada, the USA, and Mexico.

 Our flagship substrate bale — the most economical format for CVG mixing and bulk monotub operations.
 Expands 5× with water, yielding large volumes of consistent, pathogen-free coir.
 Additive-free and ready to pasteurise straight from the bale.